lombardpress/lombardpress-schema/docs/critical.md

 Utrum fides semper <supplied>sit</supplied> acquisita
 ```

-In a processed text, this could for example result in the following text:
+In a processed text, this could result in the following text:

 > Utrum fides semper <sit> acquisita

 ## surplus

 ### Description

-`surplus` marks text present in the source which the editor believes to be superfluous or redundant.
+`surplus` marks a text present in the source which the editor believes to be superfluous or redundant.
 According to the editor, the word(s) marked with `surplus` is therefore not to be considered part of the established text.

 For the use of this in a critical note, see [conjecture-removed](#conjecture-removed).